Tuition, Fees, & Expenses

 A meal plan specifically designed for students who live off campus is also available.
 Under this plan, meal cards may be purchased on a prorated basis.
 Students who desire to participate in a meal plan should contact Campus Dining (225) 771-2363.

-Information concerning the student accident and health insurance plan may be obtained by contacting the Student Health Center (225) 771-4770 or the Office of Student Affairs (225) 771-3922.
+Information concerning the student accident and health insurance plan that must be purchased by the student may be obtained by contacting the Student Health Center (225) 771-4770 or the Office of Student Affairs (225) 771-3922.

 Automobile Registration and Parking